The pipeline requires a JMS Queue to transfer messages between the different pipeline services. The LabKey Server currently supports the ActiveMQ

 - Test the ActiveMQ Installation

 Choose a server to run the JMS Queue

-ActiveMQ supports all major operating systems (including Windows, Linux, Solaris and Mac OSX).
-(For example, the Fred Hutchinson Cancer Research Institute runs ActiveMQ on the same linux server as the GRAM Server.)
+ActiveMQ supports all major operating systems (including Windows, Linux, and OSX).
+It is common, but not required, for it to be deployed on the LabKey Server web server.
 For this documentation we will assume you are installing on a Linux based server.

 - Create the JAVA_HOME environmental variable to point at your installation directory.

 - Unpack the binary distribution from into /usr/local

 - Create the environmental variable <ACTIVEMQ_HOME> and have it point at /usr/local/apache-activemq-5.1.0